-We have implemented the VC model based on TreadMarks [7], which is a pagebased DSM system.
-In TreadMarks, a diff is used to represent modifications on a page.
+We have implemented the VC model based on Tread-Marks [1], which is a page-based DSM system.
+In Tread-Marks, a diff is used to represent modifications on a page.
 Initially a page is write-protected.
 When a write-protected page is first modified by a processor, a twin of the page is created and stored in the system space.
 When the modifications on the page are needed, a comparison of the twin and the current version of the page is done to create a diff, which can then be used to update copies of the page in other processors.
 We use this same mechanism in our view detection.
-We associate all modifications (in the form of diffs) made between acquire_view and release_view with the related view.
+We associate all modifications (in the form of diffs) made between acquire\view and release\view with the related view.

-We have also implemented the VC model based on the home-based protocol [19], in which every page has a home node (processor) and the diffs of a page are passed to its home to maintain an up-to-date copy (called home page), and thus to update a page is to fetch the home page from the home node.
-This home-based implementation uses pages to represent data objects, which is a coarse-grained solution to data selection.
+We have also implemented the VC model based on the home-based protocol [20], in which every page has a home node (processor) and the diffs of a page are passed to its home to maintain an up-to-date copy (called home page), and thus to update a page is to fetch the home page from the home node.
+This version of VC implementation uses pages to represent data objects, which is a coarse-grained solution to data selection.